PlaidCloud/website/content/en/docs/setup/best-practices/cluster-large.md

 scaling those instances vertically first and then scaling horizontally after reaching the point of falling returns to (vertical) scale.

 You should run at least one instance per failure zone to provide fault-tolerance.
-Kubernetes nodes do not automatically steer traffic towards control-plane endpoints that are in the same failure zone; however, your cloud provider might have its own mechanisms to do this.
+PlaidCloud nodes do not automatically steer traffic towards control-plane endpoints that are in the same failure zone; however, your cloud provider might have its own mechanisms to do this.